jsealey/Salami/README.md

 ## Getting Started

-First, you must ensure that you have Ruby and Rails installed.(link)
+First, you must ensure that you have [Ruby on Rails installed](http://rubyonrails.org/download.)

 then...

     $ git clone git@github.com:jsealey/Salami.git
     $ cd Salami
+    $ bundle install
     $ rake assets:precompile
-    $ bundle install
     $ rails s

 now your server should be running locally at [localhost:3000](http://localhost:3000).